TG9541/stm8ef/STM8L101F3/README.md

 # STM8L101F3P6 Base Image

-This folder contains a configuration for [RM0013](https://www.st.com/content/ccc/resource/technical/document/reference_manual/73/41/6f/b1/fd/45/4e/18/CD00184503.pdf/files/CD00184503.pdf/jcr:content/translations/en.CD00184503.pdf) STM8L "Low density" devices a sub-family with 8K Flash ROM and 1.5K RAM (plus 64 option bytes).
-Compared to other STM8L devices these provide more RAM but otherwise a much reduced feature set (no ADC, no RTC, no DMA, no EEPROM ...).
-For most designs the STM8L051F3 is a better choice unless you need more RAM or a comparator.
+This folder contains a configuration for [RM0013](https://www.st.com/content/ccc/resource/technical/document/reference_manual/73/41/6f/b1/fd/45/4e/18/CD00184503.pdf/files/CD00184503.pdf/jcr:content/translations/en.CD00184503.pdf) STM8L "Low density" devices "sub-family" with 8K Flash ROM and 1.5K RAM and 64 option bytes.
+Compared to RM0031 STM8L devices (e.g. STM8L051F3) more RAM is available but otherwise the feature set is reduced (no ADC, no RTC, no DMA, no EEPROM ...).
+Typically the STM8L051F3 is a better choice (unless you need more RAM or a comparator).

 The following datasheets apply: